mozilla/apk-factory-service/README.md

     cd ../apk-factory-service
     sudo npm link ../apk-factory-library

-Otherwise you can just use the git clone step from the Install docs above.
+Otherwise you can just use the `git clone` step from the Installation section above.